dreampulse/modelizer/README.md

 ## Using objects

-Now that you know how to create models you although need to know how to create or instantiate a object out of the model.
+Now that you know how to create models you although need to know how to create or instantiate an object from this model.
 You can do this with the ```create()```-function of your model-definition.

 The object that will be created is a pretty ordinary JavaScript-Object.
 The object will have the attributes you have specified at your model-definition, preinitialized with ```null```.
 Further more the object has two extra functions: ```save()``` to presently save the object as a document in your database.
 And a ```remove()```-function to remove the document from the database (you will still have a local object).